Tyler799/Morrowind-2020/Morrowind_2019.md

 This is by far going to be the most complicated part of the guide so hold on to your butts.

-1. [Morrowind Visual Pack](http://mw.modhistory.com/download-56-6990) - This is our base mod.
+* [Morrowind Visual Pack](http://mw.modhistory.com/download-56-6990) - This is our base mod.
 It replaces a lot of stuff that still isn't touched by modern mods, mostly because they're not really used often enough to think about replacing.
 Most of the textures will be overwritten.

-2. Bitter Coast.
+### Bitter Coast Region

 * [Connary's Bitter Coast](http://www.fullrest.ru/files/connarysbittercoast)
 * [Apel's Bitter Coast Retexture](http://www.nexusmods.com/morrowind/mods/42661/?)

 Feel free to start the game and check out Seyda Neen if you'd like, but we're not done and the Bitter Coast landscape will be changing more later as we add tree, plant and new landscape textures.

+### Connary Packs

-3. While we're at it, lets get a few more Connary packs.
+While we're at it, lets get a few more Connary packs.
 Some of this stuff will end up overwritten later; that's fine.

 * [Connary's Grazelands](http://www.fullrest.ru/files/connarysgrazelands)
 * [West Gash](http://www.fullrest.ru/files/connaryswestgash)
 * [Webs](http://www.fullrest.ru/files/connaryswebs)
 * [Caves](http://www.fullrest.ru/files/connaryscaves)

+### Rocks

-4. Time for rocks.
+Time for rocks.
 Download the following:

 * [Correct UV rocks v1.0](http://mw.modhistory.com/download-56-12003)
 * [WIP Smooth Correct UV Rocks](http://forums.bethsoft.com/topic/1514660-alternatives-to-on-the-rocks/?p=23908143)
 * [Ore Rock Retexture ORR](http://mw.modhistory.com/download-56-12942)
 * [correctUV Diverse Ore veins v1.0](http://mw.modhistory.com/download-56-13484)

-If you're using Graphic Herbalism and it's Extra Mining module, get this [patch](http://www.nexusmods.com/morrowind/mods/43197/?)
-(You will need to disable Graphic Herbalism - EXTRA mod in your left pane completely, or if you merged it, just disable it's ESP)
+If you're using Graphic Herbalism and it's Extra Mining module, get this [patch](http://www.nexusmods.com/morrowind/mods/43197/?).
+You will need to disable Graphic Herbalism - EXTRA mod in your left pane completely, or if you merged it, just disable it's ESP.

-6. Waterfalls
+### Waterfalls

 Test each waterfall mod quickly by starting the game, pressing `\`` to go into the console, typing `COC "Vivec, Puzzle Canal, Level 1"`, hitting enter, and leaving through the grate ahead of you.
 * [Better Waterfalls](https://www.nexusmods.com/morrowind/mods/45424) - Best looking ones out there.
 Editors personal choice.
 Be sure to grab the [Waterfalls Tweaks](https://www.nexusmods.com/morrowind/mods/46271) for better compatibility.
 * [Waterfalls Bump mapped](http://www.nexusmods.com/morrowind/mods/42405/?) - Author's personal choice.
 * [Dongle's Waterpack Bumpmapped](http://www.nexusmods.com/morrowind/mods/42317/?) - Some may like how these look.

-7. Fire and smoke
+### Fire and Smoke

 * [Apel's Fire Retexture](http://www.nexusmods.com/morrowind/mods/42554/?)
 * [Vurt's Lava and Smoke](http://www.nexusmods.com/morrowind/mods/28519/?) - Just choose the "SMOKE" option in the BAIN installer.
 (Though you could choose the others, they'll be lower priority than lava mods we'll be installing later and thus shouldn't come into effect)

-## Trees
+### Trees

-### Bitter Coast Trees
+#### Bitter Coast Trees

 * [Vurt's Bitter Coast Trees II](http://www.nexusmods.com/morrowind/mods/37489/?)
 * [Vurt's Bitter Coast Trees II - Remastered and Optimized](https://www.nexusmods.com/morrowind/mods/46418) - Fixes a good deal of Vurt's Bitter Coast Trees II and improves their performance.
 You no longer need the BC Trees Collision fix or the Bitter Coast folder of Vurt's Tree Fix by Greatness7.
 This is a patch so you will need to place it just bellow the original mod in your load order.

-### Ascadian Isles Trees
+#### Ascadian Isles Trees

 Use only one of the following two mods: